NikhilSDesai/Predicting_Licensure_of_Vancouver_Airbnbs/README.md

 # Predicting Licensure of Vancouver Airbnb Listings
-Predicting the legality of Airbnb's in Vancouver using quantitative method models.
+Predicting the legality of Airbnb's in Vancouver using statistical models.

 ## Overview
 This project aims to predict the legality of Airbnb's in Vancouver.
 Using Airbnb data collected from [InsideAirbnb](http://insideairbnb.com/vancouver) (yvr_listing_data.csv), we will use the available quantitative and qualitative data to predict whether or not each individual Airbnb has a license.
 In essense, we will use quantitative methods to see if there is strong relationship between the legality of the Airbnb, and the variables (or combination of them) associated with the listing.